 Although state-provided healthcare in Portugal is generally provided free of charge, there is a patient contribution.

-Expats have also reported being stung by prescription charges which, depending on what item is being requested, can be quite a bit pricier than the UK and so this is worth bearing in mind if you are planning on living in Portugal full time.
+Expats have also reported being stung by prescription charges which, depending on what item is being requested, can be quite a bit pricier than in the UK.
+This is worth bearing in mind if you are planning on living in Portugal full-time.

 All major cities, including Lisbon and Porto have international airports, servicing the UK daily and the flight time from London to Lisbon is just under 3 hours.